dzcpy/transliteration/README.md

 ```

 ### Browser support
-`transliteration` has good browser compatibility with all major browsers (including IE 6-8 if used with `es5-shim`).
+`transliteration` has a good browser compatibility with all major browsers (including IE 6-8 if used with `es5-shim`).

 ### CLI